Peru-Riezu/The_Challenges_of_Theseus/README.md

 You can also use [GitHub Issues](https://github.com/Peru-Riezu/The_Challenges_of_Theseus/issues) to report bugs or request improvements.
 However, please use common sense, avoid opening issues for non-issues or unproductive feature requests.

-For inquiries, feedback, or suggestions, email is the preferred channel of communication.
+For questions or suggestions, email is the preferred channel of communication.